Glue Brick

 - Temporary supports

-Temporary supports should not be required but if the item starts to slide away then place temporary supports until the adhesive dries.
+Although not always necessary, if the wood starts to slide away, use temporary supports until the adhesive dries.

-Wood can soak up moisture in the air then expand and contract.
+When attaching wood to brick, it’s important to consider that wood can absorb moisture from the air and expand or contract.
 For this reason a flexible adhesive like Adiseal is recommended to glue brick to wood.

 How to attach metal to brick